Temple of Heracles, Agrigento: Architecture

 The building was constructed on a crepidoma of three steps, which was erected on top of a substructure on the northern and western sides (due to the roughness of the terrain).
 It is a peripteros temple of unusually elongated proportions (67 metres long and 25.34 meters wide), with six columns along the front (hexastyle) and fifteen columns on the sides.
 Inside the peristasis is a long naos, bounded by a pronaos at the front and an opisthodomos at the back, both in antis.
 Their remains seem to indicate that the building was destroyed by an earthquake.

 In the building's remains, internal stairs for the inspection of the roof can be seen in the walls between the pronaos and the naos.
 Such stairs became a typical feature of Akragantine temples.
 The tall columns are topped by wide capitals, with a deep gulf between the stem and the echinus.
 This feature might indicate the comparative antiquity of the building (predating the other peripteros temples at Akragas by at least thirty years), along with the elongation of the naos and the wide separation of the columns from the naos.
 On the eastern side of the temple are the remains of the large altar of the temple.

+Akragas was designed around the temples.
+Most likely due to its founding being later in the colonization of Sicily, it was centered around religious life.
+Many of the temples are in the hills that surrounded the city, including the Temple of Heracles.
+The Temple of Heracles, along with the Temples of Concordia, Juno, Demeter and Vulcan, was used to help build the walls that were around the city.
+Many of these temples also acted as a entry-point for the city, with the Temple of Heracles located at Gate IV.

+Angle contraction was also developed in this time and was first found in the Temple of Heracles.
+Angle contraction is when each of the four sides of the peristyle had their intercolumniation reduced.
+This helped get rid of any blank space at the end of the frieze.

+The Temple of Heracles is oriented with the front of the temple facing east and could have been built to face the rising sun during the equinox.